The dimensional reduction of linearized spin-2 theories invariant under transverse diffeomorphisms: Massive scalar-tensor models in curved backgrounds

 From \eqref{281} with $m=0$, we require its invariance under linearized generalized Diff \be \delta h_{\mu\nu}= \nabla_\mu \xi_\nu+\nabla_\nu \xi_\mu + k_1\; g_{\mu\nu} \nabla\cdot\xi, \qquad \delta \varphi=k_2\;\nabla\cdot\xi, \qquad (k_1,k_2)\in\mathbb{R}. \ee where $k_1,k_2$ must be determined.
 By explicit computation, we reach the same conclusions as before: \textbf{Einstein spaces are required}, and $a_3=0$.
 Moreover, we still have:

-Notice that the vanishing of the last three brackets supplies us with the same three equations \eqref{vectorsystem} necessary for the vector constraint by identifying $(A_1,A_2)=(k_1/2,k_2/2)$.
+So we do have TDiff symmetry ($\nabla\cdot\xi=0$) in the massless version of \eqref{281} on Einstein spaces if $(a_1,a_3)=(1/D,0)$.
+Notice however, that the vanishing of the last three brackets supplies us with the same three equations \eqref{vectorsystem} necessary for the vector constraint by identifying $(A_1,A_2)=(k_1/2,k_2/2)$.
 Thus, Diff symmetry at $m=0$ implies the vector constraint.
 Conversely and more interesting, the existence of the vector constraint implies Diff symmetry at $m=0$ in the flat limit.
 In particular, there is no hope of a consistent massive scalar tensor model whose massless limit is only TDiff invariant in the flat space.
 Although TDiff is the minimal symmetry for massless spin-2 particles, the massive case seems to require full Diff in the massless sector.
 Finally, we stress that, as in the $f_D=0$ case \cite{buchbinder}, within the truncations made here we can have a massive scalar tensor model in Einstein spaces with a scalar and a vector constraint without any local symmetry at $m=0$.
 The requirement of those symmetries imposes further constraints on the non minimal coefficients.
 For instance, in order that we have Diff symmetry in the massless limit of \eqref{lmtdiffeinstein} we must have, \be a_1= \frac 1D \quad ; \quad b_1=a_2+\frac aD-\frac 1{2D} \ee We recall the reader that in Einstein spaces the scalar curvature $R$ is constant and plays a similar role of $m^2$.
 There are special values of $m^2/R$ for which vector and scalar symmetries show up which are under investigation.

 At last, we point out that the existence of constraints is equivalent to a simple counting of degrees of freedom, a necessary but not a sufficient condition for the propagation of physical particles in a curved background, unitarity and causality should be further investigated even within the truncations made here.